mblaszczykowski/Type-speed-game-with-Python-tkinter-GUI/README.md

 ## General Information
 - This app allows you to check your WPM (words per minute) score and tell you how many words you typed correctly and how many not in 60 seconds time
+- App has the base of 218 most common English words, randomly generated to type them

 ## Technologies Used